xiix0/scam/README.md

-You will be run over by a bus.
+You will gain money by a speculation or lottery.